 How do you align your resume with a job description?-

-Whether you’ll see more open positions or face a more competitive candidate pool in your job search will depend somewhat on the office’s industry.
-But overall, office managers are expected to have average job growth, according to the Bureau of Labor Statistics.
-Before sending out a resume, align it with the job description by using the same keywords and matching as many of the qualifications and must-haves as possible.
+Whether you'll see more open positions or face a more competitive candidate pool in your job search will depend somewhat on the office's industry.
+However, according to the Bureau of Labor Statistics, office managers are expected to have average job growth overall.
+Before sending out a resume, align it with the job description by using the same keywords and matching as many qualifications and must-haves as possible.

 What is the best office manager resume format?-